kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/04_meta-intelligence-framework/epistemic-honesty-eval/README.md

 AI intelligence is “the ability to honestly acknowledge what it does not know.”
 This framework offers a new metric for **safe, explainable, and trustworthy AI**, integrating calibration, blindspot recognition, and contextual adaptation.
-We invite the community to refine and expand this work toward more honest AI systems.
+I invite the community to refine and expand this work toward more honest AI systems.

 ---